Spanish-VisaJoining the Malta and Portugal Golden Visa, Spain has approved a new Startup Act that includes a remote work visa for non-EU nationals.

 Digital nomads who stay in Spain will benefit from significant tax breaks under the Startup Act, namely paying non-resident income tax rates (IRNR) instead of resident income tax rates (IRPF) – this would mean they would only have to pay tax at a lowered rate of 15% on their personal income for a maximum period of four years instead of paying the average tax rate of 24%.

-Additionally, should digital nomads choose to bring along their eligible family members, the special tax regime will be extended to the applicant’s spouse and children under 25 – or children of any age should they have disabilities.
+Additionally, should you choose to bring along your eligible family members, the special tax regime will be extended to the applicant’s spouse and children under 25 – or children of any age should they have disabilities.

-How to Apply for the Spanish Digital Nomad Visa
+How to Apply for Spain's Digital Nomad Visa

-• Once your submitted documents are verified by the application center, you’ll receive an email with details on how to book a follow-up appointment.
+Once the documents you submit are verified by the application center, you’ll receive an email with details on how to book a follow-up appointment for the next steps of obtaining your Spanish Digital Nomad Visa.

-• If no further documentation is needed, you should get an outcome of your digital nomad visa application in about ten days.
+If no further documentation is needed, you should receive an outcome of your digital nomad visa application in about ten days.
+If your Spanish Digital Nomad Visa application is declined, you can appeal it within one month of receiving the notification.
+You should send the appeal to the Consular Office.

 How Can Global Citizen Solutions Help You?